 Minimum Qualifications (includes min.
 Education, Experience, Knowledge/Skills & Abilities)

-- Ability to coordinate work with customer departments, campus administration, designers, other project managers, government agencies, and other service and support agencies.
+- Ability to effectively communicate and coordinate with customer department, government agencies, and other service and support agencies.

-- Ability to manage project finances, make and review estimates, negotiate contract change orders with A/E firms and contractors, and to develop and manage value- engineering efforts.
+- Ability to review and understand project finances, review estimates, recommend contract change orders to Architect/Engineering firms and contractors.

-- Ability to review construction drawings and specifications for constructability.
-Knowledge of national, state and local codes and regulations applicable to the design and construction of facilities.
+- Ability to interpret project plans and specifications including knowledge of all state and local codes applicable to construction.

 - Ability to perform contractor and A/E evaluations.

 - Possess advanced knowledge of project management, engineering (civil, mechanical, or electrical), or architecture.